melROLL/Mortadella_Slic3r/README.md

 ### What language is it written in?

-Almost everything is written in C++.
+Almost everything is written in C++, C and HTML.

-The slicing core is the `libslic3r` library, which can be built and used in a standalone way.
-The command-line interface is a thin wrapper over `libslic3r`.
-You can download a precompiled package from the release page - it will run without the need for any dependency.

 ### How to compile

+If you are on linux or running a VM you can also use Prosciutto_Slic3r, it is a script that can compile for you Mortadella_Slic3r or SuperSlicer : https://github.com/melROLL/Prosciutto_Slic3r

 If you want to compile the source yourself, follow the instructions on one of these documentation pages (those instruction are for SuperSlicer if you want to make it for Mortadella_Slic3r, change the github link to this one : https://github.com/melROLL/Mortadella_Slic3r.git ):